FIRSTinMI/av-docs/docs/networking-setup.md

 # Networking Setup

-{: .warning }
-This content is in the process of being updated, and may not yet be accurate for all AV carts.

 {: .note }
 You should not need to change the IP addresses or any network settings of any devices.
 If you believe an AV cart has been configured incorrectly, reach out in the #av-help Slack channel before making any modifications.

-_FIRST_ in Michigan AV networks (VLAN 30) follow a predictable IP addressing scheme, where all addresses include the cart number to avoid conflicts during events where more than one cart is on the same LAN.
+_FIRST_ in Michigan AV networks follow a predictable IP addressing scheme, where all addresses include the cart number to avoid conflicts during events where more than one cart is on the same LAN.
 For all addresses below, `x` is the cart number (for carts 1-9).

 | Device         | IP Address     |
 | -------------- | -------------- |